LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 Within this section, we aim to provide fundamental, general knowledge about each respective system and elucidate the Tactics, Techniques, and Procedures (TTP) associated with the attack vectors.
 This foundational information will serve as a primer for understanding the intricate details of the systems involved and the methodologies employed in the attack scenarios.

 #### Power Grid Simulation System Over View

-The **Mini OT Power Grid Simulation System** is a digital equivalent software platform designed to simulate the core operations of a hybrid power grid system, including hybrid power generation (natural gas power plants, solar power plants, and wind turbine farms), high-voltage power transmission and a three-level step-down power distribution system.
+The **Mini OT Power Grid Simulation System** is a digital equivalent platform designed to simulate the core operations of a hybrid power grid system, including hybrid power generation (natural gas power plants, solar power plants, and wind turbine farms), high-voltage power transmission and a three-level step-down power distribution system.
 The simulation integrates a SCADA system that incorporates PLCs for remote system control, RTUs and MUs for real-time data monitoring, and an HMI interface for operators to manage the grid.
 The system structure is shown below:

 ![](img/s_04.png)

+` Figure-03:Power Grid Simulation System structure diagram, version v_0.1.4 (2025)`

-To check the detail please refer to this link: [System introduction link](https://www.linkedin.com/pulse/power-grid-ot-simulation-system-yuancheng-liu-dpplc/?trackingId=hN%2Ftqii0T5yoT12GO8pJZg%3D%3D)
+To check the detail please refer to this document link : https://www.linkedin.com/pulse/power-grid-ot-simulation-system-yuancheng-liu-dpplc/?trackingId=hN%2Ftqii0T5yoT12GO8pJZg%3D%3D